ShengyaoXiao/postprocessing/README.md

 # postprocessing

-A Three.js project based on https://hackernoon.com/converting-shaders-from-shadertoy-to-threejs-fe17480ed5c6.
+A Three.js project for playing around with shaders/post-processing.
+The hand-drawing effect and vignette effect are created by EffectComposer.